CMccormick0003/Data_Science_Salary_Trends/README.md

 company_size (S, M, and L) for small, medium and large were coded to 1, 2, and 3 Codes were stored in a new variable called company_size_code.

-### Refined csv:
+### Refined csv:   UPDATE THIS, EXPLAIN PROCESS OF REFINING -- csv 1565 rows, 8 job titles but model was under 20%.
+Updated to 6 titles, # rows approximaltey 1300, Lesson learned, removing 260 rows imporoved accuracy by 60%
 DSRoles_US_2023.csv
 Number of rows: 1565 rows
 Number of columns: 7 (index, employment_type_code, xperience_level_code, job category_code, salary_in_usd_code, company_size_code, remote_ratio)

 # limitation
-we don't knwo if the salary is salary only or includes other benefits, total compensation or salary only
+we don't know if the salary is salary only or includes other benefits, total compensation or salary only

 # Hypotheses - What questions do we plan to answer
-- WHat salary can you predict given a job title.
+- What salary can you predict given a job title.  ***Given the 4 entries by the user, the model predicts a salary range.
+Job experience, job tile, remote and company size
-- What titles can you predict given a salary range
+- What titles can you predict given a salary range.  ** can't answer this with the
-- What job level is predicted based on salary range
+- What job level is predicted based on salary range  ** can't answer this with the

 # ANALYSES
 # Tableau stuff
-# MODELING - forest
+# MODELING - forest or logistic regression

 # learning
 initial model was linear regression, however since the y dependent variable was to be predicted into 8 binds or categories, we changed to a forange of rest plot.
 The data we aim to predict for salary is categorical, not continuous (eg, range of $101,000 to $150,000, not $123,456)